mohammedmiah04/mohammedmiah04/README.md

 - 👋 Hi, I’m @mohammedmiah04
-- 👀 I love coding, sketching, running with squirrels and all things to do with Japan.
+- 👀 I love coding, sketching, running with squirrels and all Japan.
 - 🌱 I’m currently learning Full Stack development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - drop me an email on mohammedmiah04@hotmail.com